arup-group/elara/README.md

 link_vehicle_counts = {modes=["car", "bus"]}
 ```

-This more verbose method allows more options to be passed to handlers.
+This more verbose method, of using a dictionary of handler options, allows more options to be passed to handlers.
 Allowing them to have more complex functionality.

 Most handlers support a groupby operation that groups outputs such as counts based on person attribute.
 This can be enabled by passing the `groupby_person_attributes` option as follows: